Brite Advisors Pty Ltd

 Please see ASIC’s website for further information relating to the status of its investigations into Brite Advisors.

-ASIC also have powers to bring claims against relevant and responsible parties.
-The successful pursuit of such claims by ASIC can result in financial infringement, banning orders and in some cases jail time.
+ASIC also have powers to bring enforcement action.
+The successful pursuit of such claims by ASIC can result in financial penalties, banning orders and in some cases jail time.
 The Receivers and Liquidators are working closely with ASIC and will continue to keep ASIC updated as to the status of their investigations.

-The Court Orders made on 21 December 2023 provided that, subject to Court oversight and approval, the Receivers’ fees, costs, and expenses (including those relating to their former appointment as Investigative Accountants) are to be paid from the Property (as defined in the Court Orders).
+The Court Orders made on 21 December 2023 provided that, subject to Court oversight and approval, the Receivers’ fees, costs, and expenses (including those relating to their former appointment as Investigative Accountants) are to be paid from the Client AuM.

-The Receivers’ remuneration, fees and costs are required to be reviewed and approved by the Court, to ensure that the charges are reasonable, and the work undertaken has been necessary and properly performed before the Receivers are paid.
+The Receivers’ remuneration, fees and costs are required to be reviewed and approved by the Court prior to payment, to ensure that the charges are reasonable, and the work undertaken has been necessary and properly performed.
 All Corporate Trustees are notified of the respective amounts and provided with the Receivers’ remuneration and costs and expenses reports immediately after they are submitted to the Court.

-The Receivers are the only persons authorised to act on behalf of Brite Advisors and the directors' powers are suspended.
+The Receivers are the only persons authorised to act on behalf of Brite Advisors with respect to the Trust Assets and the directors' powers are suspended.

 These are two very separate roles.